 The Razer Hammerhead Pro have mediocre controls.
 All the controls can be done on either bud, and the touch surfaces are very responsive.
 You can tap once to answer/end calls as well as to play/pause audio.
 You can also tap and hold for two seconds to cycle between active noise cancelling on, off, and 'Ambient' mode, which allows you to hear sound around you without turning off your audio.
 You can double-tap to skip to the next track and triple-tap to return to the previous track.
 You can also triple-tap and hold for two seconds to turn their low latency 'Gaming Mode' on and off.
 Unfortunately, accessing voice assistant isn't consistent and you may accidentally change your ANC settings instead.

 The Razer Hammerhead True Wireless Pro have a decent carrying case.
 It's made of plastic and has an LED light to let you know when it's fully charged or charging.
-It should protect your headphones from minor falls or scratches.
+It'll protect your headphones from minor falls or scratches.

-The Razer Hammerhead True Wireless Pro have a very bass-heavy sound profile, which is well-suited for boomy genres like EDM and hip-hop.
-However, some users may find them a bit muddy and veiled, which hurts the presence, detail, and clarity of vocals and lead instruments.
-On the upside, their companion app offers a graphic EQ and presets so that you can tweak their sound to your liking.
+Using the THX EQ, the Razer Hammerhead True Wireless Pro have a surprisingly neutral sound profile.
+Although they lack a thumpy low-bass, they reproduce vocals and instruments very clearly.
+Their companion app also offers a graphic EQ and presets so that you can tweak their sound to your liking.

-The Razer Hammerhead True Wireless Pro's stereo imaging is fantastic.
+The Razer Hammerhead True Wireless Pro's stereo imaging is great.
 The group delay is below the audibility threshold for the entire range, ensuring a tight bass and transparent treble reproduction.
-The L/R drivers of our unit are also very well-matched in amplitude, frequency, and phase, which are important for the accurate placement and localization of objects and instruments (like voices and footsteps) in the stereo image.
-That said, these results are only valid for our unit, and yours may perform differently.
+Although there's a peak in the phase response in the mid-mid, it's not noticeable with real-life content.
+As a result, the L/R drivers of our unit are very well-matched in amplitude, frequency, and phase, which are important for the accurate placement and localization of objects and instruments (like voices and footsteps) in the stereo image.

 These headphones are compatible with the THX surround sound feature found in their companion app, which is part of its presets.
-However, we don't currently test the performance of this feature.
+You can only turn it on and off.

 These are the settings we used to test these headphones.
 Our results are only valid when using this configuration.